heitzmann/gdstk/README.md

 cmake --build build --install target
 ```

-The library depends only on LAPACK.
+The library depends on LAPACK and zlib.

 ### Conda